Internal note: Notify of changes

 Contact LastPass support

-After exporting their data, your plan members can import the CSV file to Dashlane using the web app or Android app but not the iOS (Apple) or Safari apps.
+After exporting their data, your plan members can import the CSV file to Dashlane using the web app or Android app, but not the iOS (Apple) or macOS app.

 Import a LastPass CSV file with the web app